1 Samuel 20:1-21:15

 1 Samuel 20:3b (NKJV) “…but truly, as the LORD lives and as your soul lives, there is but a step between me and death.”

-You ever think about that?
+Do you ever think about that?
 Not that we’re fearful of death, but the Bible says it can happen at any time, none of us have tomorrow guaranteed (James 4:14).
-With David it was doubly true for the King of the country wanted him dead; he was just a “step” away.
+This truth was now on the forefront of David’s life for the king of the country wanted him dead; he was just a “step” away.

 It’s understandable that David is in panic mode, but he makes some huge mistakes in the get-go.
 He flees to the city of Nob, where the High Priest and Tabernacle are – and David lies to Ahimelech saying he was on a secret mission for Saul, asking the High Priest for food and any weapons that might be available.
 It’s too bad that he lied, for Doeg the Edomite was there that day.

-It would be a tough ten years for David, he didn’t deserve it, but he needed it.
-I remember a book I read in my early days as a Christian, and a couple of times since, by Alan Redpath on the life of David, “The Making of Man of God.”
-That’s what God was doing, and that’s what God does, as He allows the tears over the years, Psalms will be written, character will grow, this type of purity and power is formed only in fire.
+It would be a tough ten years or so for David, he didn’t deserve it, but apparently he needed it.
+I remember a book I read in my early days as a Christian, by Alan Redpath on the life of David, “The Making of Man of God.”
+That’s what God was doing, and that’s what God does, as He allows the tears over the years, Psalms of lamentation will be written, character will grow, this type of purity and power is only formed in fire.

 John 9:1-41